Californians await key decisions from reparations task force - KESQ

 The work of the task force has captured widespread attention, a result of being the first of its kind in the country.
 But some used the group’s latest two-day meeting in Sacramento to warn that not enough Black Californians are sufficiently informed about its work.

-One resident said the task force’s groundbreaking interim 500-page report, released last year, should be made available in libraries and schools.
+One resident said the task force’s groundbreaking interim 500-page report, released last year, should be made available in libraries and schools, a topic the group discussed Saturday.
 But others said it’s not just up to the task force and its communications team to get the word out on their work.

 “This room should be filled with media, and it’s not because Black people are a pariah,” Los Angeles lawyer Cheryce Cryer said Saturday.
 “We are at the bottom of the totem pole.”